 Isn’t it just better if a site could be hijacked to spread the malware to anyone visiting that site and use the users’ system to do the mining?
 This means hacking into the website to be able to insert malware.

 Also in the last 5 years or so the internet has seen a major wipe-out of online ads due to ad-blocking plugins and browsers.
 Cryptomining is one alternative that seems feasible, so some websites actually throw a popup in the face asking for the users system to be used to allow cryptomining.

 It’s not only websites, even some smartphone ads and apps have this cryptomining malware built in or downloaded on to the system / phone.

 WordPress has the majority share of the CMS used on websites and is the most targeted CMS by the bad guys.
 Use a WordPress malware scanner to scan for an identify if your WordPress site is hacked.
 Ideally you should use a malware scanner to only scan and identify malware.
 Using scanners to automatically fix your site could result in a crippled / broken site prone to data leak, loss or totally hijacking.
-The right thing to do in case of a malware infection is to approach a WordPress malware removal service.
+If you are not sure what to do, you can approach a professional WordPress malware removal service.
 A professional infection cleanup service will not only hunt down the malware but will also identify any security holes and find out how the malware got into the server in the first place.
 This part is critical to prevent further infection and server abuse.

 Cryptojacking is on the rise — the attacks exploded by 8,500% in 2017, imagine the scene in 2018 now.
 Don’t take website security for granted especially when the bad guys are motivated by monetary greed.